sebfisch/java-concurrency/content/docs/coordinating/synchronization.md

 }
 ```

-The sonsumer waits as long as the count value is zero,
+The consumer waits as long as the count value is zero,
 and the producer waits as long as it is non-zero.
 Regardless of which thread enters the synchronized block first,
 the producer will be the first to exit its waiting loop,